payloadcms/payload/examples/custom-components/README.md

-# Payload Custom Fields Example
+# Payload Custom Components Example

-This example demonstrates how to use Custom Fields in [Payload](https://github.com/payloadcms/payload).
+This example demonstrates how to use Custom Components in [Payload](https://github.com/payloadcms/payload) Admin Panel.
+This example includes custom components for every field type available in Payload, including both server and client components.
+It also includes custom views, custom nav links, and more.

 ## Quick Start